The Boy and the Heron: Production

 Suzuki stated in August 2018 that the film was expected to be completed in 2021 or 2022.
 He stated that it was 15% complete at the end of October 2019.
 In a December 2019 interview with NHK, Suzuki explained that the film was not to be expected anytime soon; Miyazaki in his younger age used to produce 10 minutes of animation every month, but now his speed was reduced to 1 minute per month.
 Despite talk of Miyazaki's upcoming film being his last, Suzuki doubted it, asserting that as long as Miyazaki lives, he will likely keep making films.
 Unlike his previous films, Miyazaki did not oversee every single frame and focused on the storyboards, while the animation director Takeshi Honda took charge of the animation process.
 In February 2020, the studio decided to release some of its previous filmography on streaming platforms like Netflix in order to finance the production.
 Suzuki convinced Miyazaki to make the deal as he did not use a computer or smartphone and was unaware of online streaming.

-In May 2020, Suzuki recounted to Entertainment Weekly that 60 animators were working on the film, and that an estimated 36 minutes had been completed after three years of production, saying "we are still hand-drawing everything, but it takes us more time to complete a film because we're drawing more frames", and they were "hoping it will finish in the next three years."
+In May 2020, Suzuki recounted to Entertainment Weekly that 60 animators were working on the film, and that an estimated 36 minutes had been completed after three years of production, saying "we are still hand-drawing everything, but it takes us more time to complete a film because we're drawing more frames", and they were "hoping it will finish in the next three years".
 In December 2020, Suzuki stated that the production was working with no deadlines, similarly to The Tale of the Princess Kaguya (2013), which took eight years to make.
 He said that COVID-19 pandemic restrictions had not stopped production, and that half of the film's estimated 125 minutes were complete.
 He also revealed that Miyazaki wanted to adapt Diana Wynne Jones's Earwig and the Witch during development, but his son Goro directed the adaptation instead.
 Cinematographer Atsushi Okui suggested the idea of using Dolby Cinema to Miyazaki during the production of Earwig and the Witch.
 Okui was particularly drawn to the technology's ability to maintain image sharpness in bright scenes while preventing dark areas from becoming overly black.

-In October 2021, Miyazaki told T that he was making the film because he did not have an answer to the question "How Do You Live?"
-In October 2022, the chairmain of Studio Ghibli Koji Hoshino stated that the film was approaching completion, but did not specify a release date.
+In October 2021, Miyazaki told T that he was making the film because he did not have an answer to the question "how do you live?"
+In October 2022, the chairman of Studio Ghibli Koji Hoshino stated that the film was approaching completion, but did not specify a release date.
 In December 2022, Takuya Kimura, who voiced Howl in Howl's Moving Castle, "hinted" that he was in the film with a post on social media.
 Suzuki considered The Boy and the Heron to be the most expensive film ever produced in Japan.
 The production timeline spanned approximately seven years, comprising two and a half years dedicated to pre-production activities and about five years for the production phase.